 - Much, much more

-NAMI Shoreline does not currently offer any in-person NAMI Basics class.
-These classes are currently online.
+NAMI Shoreline does not currently offer an in-person NAMI Basics class.
+Our class is currently online.

 Additional information on classes held in other locations throughout the state may be obtained through the state office at 860 882-0236 or visit http://namict.org, and look for Find Help/Education.